 Icebergs glowing in the dark, swarms of fish reflecting light, blood of the murdered, souls of the dead, volcanoes… The myths surrounding auroras have the makings of a fantasy movie or two.

-People of the Arctic have had different interpretations, myths and beliefs about the Northern Lights – some of them bloody, some of them happy.
+Over the centuries and millenia, the people of the Arctic have had different interpretations, myths and beliefs about the Northern Lights – some of them bloody, some of them happy.
 Here are some legends to share around the campfire:

 Soulbirds and the light of dawn